Data-Driven-World/Data-Driven-World.github.io/_Notes/State_Space_Search.md

 - `statemap`, which gives you the transition relationship from one state to another with respect to the legal input
 - `legal_inputs`, which is a set of legal inputs in this domain.

 We can enforce this in Python using the Abstract Base Class and creating an **abstract property**.
+This is a similar concept as how we implement the computed property `start_state`.
 We can, thus, define the following class:

 ```python
 from abc import abstractmethod